Dry Ice Blasting

 - CO2 Blasting is considered a non-abrasive cleaning method.

 The detailed images below offer an up close look into the magic of CO2 blasting.
-If you’re interested in getting astounding results such as these, contact us today.
+If you’re interested in getting astounding results such as these and a dry ice blasting cost estimate, contact us today.

 Dirty electric motors run hotter and use more energy.
 Inadequate ventilation from blocked cooling fans can result in bearing failures.
 Dry ice is non-conductive, so it’s an ideal method to clean electrical equipment.